City of Hartwell Police Department

 The City of Hartwell Police Department is a full service, 24 - hour law-enforcement agency serving the citizens of Hartwell, Georgia.

-The Hartwell Police Department is composed of uniformed officers, a Chief of Police, Assistant Chief of Police, one investigator, five resource officers, four dispatchers, police secretary/clerk of court, DARE unit, three canine drug dogs, City Municipal Judge and a public defender.
+The Hartwell Police Department is composed of uniformed officers, a Chief of Police, Assistant Chief of Police, one investigator, five resource officers, four dispatchers, police secretary/clerk of court, DARE unit, one canine drug dog, City Municipal Judge and a public defender.

 The citizens of Hartwell enjoys a low crime rate due to its small population of 4,469.
 As for crime, the Hartwell Police Department has a high clearance rate in solving the crimes that occur within the city.